top of page

 *People's Choice Winner - Gamebridge 2024*

-You play as Merlin's foolish Apprentice who has accidently transformed his teacher; the mighty Merlin, into a wheel of cheese.
+You play as Merlin's foolish Apprentice who has accidently transformed his teacher, the mighty Merlin, into a wheel of cheese.
+You are tasked with transforming him back before the timer runs out.

-You play as Merlin's foolish Apprentice who has accidently transformed his teacher; the mighty Merlin, into a wheel of cheese.
+You play as Merlin's foolish Apprentice who has accidently transformed his teacher, the mighty Merlin, into a wheel of cheese.
+You are tasked with transforming him back before the timer runs out.

 bottom of page